Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Varying Case

 \subsection{Characterizing the convergence rate}

 As in Section~\ref{Sec:CharTI} we argue that a linear analysis can be used to characterize the convergence rate of the nonlinear dynamics up to constants.
-The results are derived for non-degenerate isolated local minima.
-However, as will become apparent from the subsequent discussion, the case where the curvature vanishes at a local minimum can be obtained with a limit argument.
+The results are derived only for non-degenerate isolated local minima.
+We believe, however, that the discussion also provides insights into the case where the curvature vanishes at a local minimum; see Section~\ref{Sec:OptiEx1TV} for further discussion of this point.

+A similar analysis of the role of choosing a time-varying damping parameter can be found in \cite{Attouch}.
+The emphasis of the following section lies in providing intuition through a unified treatment between the degenerate and non-degenerate case.

 We make the following assumption. \begin{assumption} Let the linearized dynamics

 be such that there is an estimate

 where $C_\text{l}\geq 1$ and $\alpha>0$ are constant, and $\rho:\mathbb{R}_{\geq 0} \rightarrow \mathbb{R}_{\geq 0}$ is continuous, and monotonically decreasing. \end{assumption}